lsrdg/beback.vim/README.md

 | <localleader>bc | All `NOTE: ` marks                                      |
 | <localleader>bb | All `TODO:`, `WARN:` and `NOTE:` in order of appearance |

+Once you are _in_ the location list, pressing `q` will close its window.

 ## Possible (future) enhancements

 - Insert mode mappings